To the members of

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our Audit;

 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;

 (c) The Balance Sheet Statement of Profit and Loss Account Cash Flow Statement andStatement of changes in Equity dealt with this report are in agreement with the books ofAccounts;

 (d) In our opinion the aforesaid financial statements comply with the applicableAccounting Standards specified under Section 133 of the Act read with relevant rulesthereunder as amended;

-(e) On the basis of written representation received from the directors as on March 312020 and taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2019 from being appointed as the directors in terms of Section 164(2) ofthe Act;
+(e) On the basis of written representation received from the directors as on March 312020 and taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2020 from being appointed as the directors in terms of Section 164(2) ofthe Act;

 (h) In our opinion and to the best of our information and according to the explanationsgiven to us we report as under with respect to other matters to be included in theAuditor's Report in accordance with Rule 11 of the Companies (Audit & Auditors) Rules2014:

-1. The Company does have any pending litigation which is pending before Appellant Authorities.
+1. The Company has pending litigation which is pending before Appellant Authorities.

 2. The company did not have any long-term contracts including derivative contracts; assuch the question of commenting on any material foreseeable losses thereon does not arise.